-Parses one or more strings containing typical command-line flags for GCC tool chains and returns a dictionary with the flag values separated into the appropriate SCons construction variables.
-This is intended as a companion to the env.MergeFlags method, but allows for the values in the returned dictionary to be modified, if necessary, before merging them into the construction environment.
+Parses one or more strings containing typical command-line flags for GCC-style tool chains and returns a dictionary with the flag values separated into the appropriate SCons construction variables.
+Intended as a companion to the env.MergeFlags method, but allows for the values in the returned dictionary to be modified, if necessary, before merging them into the construction environment.
 (Note that env.MergeFlags will call this method if its argument is not a dictionary, so it is usually not necessary to call env.ParseFlags directly unless you want to manipulate the values.)

 If the first character in any string is an exclamation mark (!), the rest of the string is executed as a command, and the output from the command is parsed as GCC tool chain command-line flags and added to the resulting dictionary.
+This can be used to call a -config command typical of the POSIX programming environment (for example, pkg-config).
+Note that such a command is executed using the SCons execution environment; if the command needs additional information, that information needs to be explicitly provided.
+See ParseConfig for more details.

-Flag values are translated accordig to the prefix found, and added to the following construction variables:
+Flag values are translated according to the prefix found, and added to the following construction variables:

--arch CCFLAGS, LINKFLAGS
+-arch CCFLAGS, LINKFLAGS -D CPPDEFINES

-CPPDEFINES
+-D CDDDFFTNFC

+D CFFDET INES

 -framework FRAMEWORKS

 -frameworkdir= FRAMEWORKPATH

--fmerge-all-constants
+-fmerge-all-constants CCFLAGS, LINKFLAGS

 -fopenmp CCFLAGS, LINKFLAGS

+-fsanitize CCFLAGS, LINKFLAGS

 -include CCFLAGS

 -imacros CCFLAGS

+'''

--isysroot CCFLAGS, LINKFLAGS
+CCFLAGS, LINKFLAGS

+-isysroot

+-isystem

--isystem CCFLAGS
+CCFLAGS

+-iquote

--iquote CCFLAGS
+CCFLAGS

+-idirafter

--idirafter CCFLAGS
+CCFLAGS

--I СРРРАТН
+- T

+CPPPATH

+-1

--1 LIBS
+LIBS

+-L

--L LIBPATH
+LIBPATH

+-mno-cygwin

--mno-cygwin CCFLAGS, LINKFLAGS
+CCFLAGS, LINKFLAGS

+-mwindows

--mwindows LINKFLAGS
+LINKFLAGS

--openmp CCFLAGS, LINKFLAGS
+CCFLAGS, LINKFLAGS

+-openmp

+-pthread

--pthread CCFLAGS, LINKFLAGS
+CCFLAGS, LINKFLAGS

+-std=

--std= CFLAGS
+CFLAGS

--Wa, ASFLAGS, CCFLAGS
+ASFLAGS, CCFLAGS

+-Wa,

+-Wl,-rpath=

--Wl,-rpath= RPATH
+RPATH

+-Wl,-R

--W1,-R, RPATH
+RPATH

+-Wl,-R

--W1,-R RPATH
+RPATH

+-Wl,

--wl, LINKFLAGS
+LINKFLAGS

+-Wp,

--Wp, CPPFLAGS
+CPPFLAGS

-- CCFLAGS
+CCFLAGS

-+ CCFLAGS, LINKFLAGS
+CCFLAGS, LINKFLAGS

+'''